vernuntii/vernuntii/README.md

 [:running: **Quick start guide**](#quick-start-guide) &nbsp; | &nbsp; [ :scroll: Chat on gitter](https://gitter.im/vernuntii/vernuntii?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 Vernuntii (transl. versionable messages) is a tool for calculating the next semantic version.
-The tool has the capability to iterate a stream of (commit) messages and decide upon versioning mode to increment major, minor, patch or height.
-When using the git plugin the pre-release is derived from branch and highly customizable.
-The version prefix (e.g. v) is either inherited (default), (initially) set or explicitly removed depending on configuration.
+The tool has the capability to iterate a stream of commit messages and decide upon versioning mode to increment major, minor, patch or height.
+The pre-release is derived from branch and highly customizable.
+The version prefix (e.g. v) is either inherited (default), initially set or explicitly removed depending on configuration.
 Each branch is separatly configurable.
-The most important fact is that this tool is single branch scoped like MinVer or Verlite, so simply said it reads all commits you see in git log.
+The most important fact is that this tool is single branch scoped like MinVer, so simply said it reads all commits you see in git log.

-> :warning: This README is under construction.
-Please take a seat or take part to the discussions: https://github.com/vernuntii/vernuntii/discussions

 <!-- omit in toc -->
 ### Key facts